0verseas/official-site-WP/wordpress/wp-content/plugins/folders/readme.txt

 Check out the media replace feature in action:
 [youtube  https://www.youtube.com/watch?v=16MrxVo2EC4]
-The media replacer code was forked from Enable Media Replace

 = 📁 Bulk Organize The Media Library Files =
 The bulk organize media feature in Folders allows users to quickly and easily move multiple media files into folders at once.
 Using the intuitive drag-and-drop interface, users can select the files they want to move, drag them into the desired folder, and watch as the counter increases to indicate that the files have been successfully moved.